O365/python-o365/README.md

 ```

 #### Message
-An email object with all it's data and methods.
+An email object with all its data and methods.

 Creating a draft message is as easy as this:
 ```python